jquizo/T2A2-Assessment/README.md

 In this application, the database has three main tables, User, Note and Category.
 The following are the database relationships to be implemented

 ### User to note relation
+* One-to-many relationship
 * Each user can have multiple notes
 * Each note belongs only to a single user
+* The `user_id` attribute in the note table references the `id` attribute in the user table and is shown as a foreign key in the ERD
+### Category to note relation
+* One-to-many relationship
-* This relationship is a one-to-many relationship, as one user can have many notes
+* Each category can have many notes attached to it
+* Each note belongs to one category only
+* The `category_id` attribute in the note table references the `id` attribute in the category table, and is shown as a foreign key in the ERD
+### Note to user relation
+* Many-to-one relationship with the user table
+* Each note belongs to one user
 ### Note to category relation
-* A note can optionally belong to one category
-* Each category can have many notes attached to it
+* Many-to-one relationship with the category table
-* This relationship is a one-to-many relationship, as one category can have many notes, but each note belongs to one category only
+* Each note belongs to single category

 ## R10 - Describe the way tasks are allocated and tracked in your project